 As an outstanding school we have always educated students in so called ‘soft skills’, skills which fundamentally underpin achievement, motivation and aspiration.
 The underlying concept of School of Character is that everyone can choose the type of person that they want to be and then take steps to achieve it.

 School of Character formalises and develops what we already do; group activities, presentations, extra-curricular opportunities, performances and teams all contribute to students developing into the people they want to become.

-The Polesworth School of Character programme students explore aspects of personal safety and well – being, national and global concepts and issues, British values and Citizenship to engage students in the concept.
-Mixed Age Tutoring (MAT) and Enhanced Learning Days (ELD) will be linked to and taught through the virtues upon which we have chosen to focus.
-The concepts of choice and resilience will underpin the whole programme.
+Through the School of Character programme students explore aspects of personal safety and well – being, national and global concepts and issues, British values and Citizenship to engage students in the concept.
+Mixed Age Tutoring (MAT) and Enhanced Learning Days (ELD) aim to support students in their personal development and the concepts of choice and resilience underpin the whole programme.
 Our logo has been designed as a cog to show that Character fits into the many other aspects of our school.